 The City of San Diego certified a Final Environmental Impact Report for the Otay Mesa Community Plan Update in 2014 (EIR).
 The EIR disclosed potential noise impacts that would result from implementing the Otay Mesa Community Plan Update (March 2014, "OMCPU") and presented mitigation measures to address the impacts.
 After the application of mitigation measures, the OMCPU concluded that noise impacts would be significant and unavoidable.
 The OMCPU requires the City of San Diego to adopt a Specific Plan for the Central Village portion of the community.
 The purpose of this Noise study is to evaluate the currently proposed Central Village Specific Plan (CVSP) and determine if expected noise impacts fall within the scope of impacts disclosed in the EIR, and whether any additional mitigation measures beyond those presented in the EIR are warranted.
-Because the proposed CVSP implements and is fully consistent with the OMCPU EIR in comparison to noise levels calculated by Ldn Consulting for the proposed CVSP project.
+Because the proposed CVSP implements and is fully consistent with the OMCPU, the comparative portion of the analysis focuses on differences in noise levels disclosed by the OMCPU EIR in comparison to noise levels calculated by Ldn Consulting for the proposed CVSP project.